XRPLF/xrpl.js/CONTRIBUTING.md

 In order to test the library, we need to enable the latest amendments in the docker container.
 This requires updating the `/.ci-config/rippled.cfg` file with the hashes and names of new amendments.

-In order to update the list, follow these steps:
+In order to update the list, follow these steps from the top level of the library:
 1. Run `node ./.ci-config/getNewAmendments.js`
 2. If there are any new amendment hashes, add a comment to the end of `/.ci-config/rippled.cfg` with the date
    - `Ex. "# Added August 9th, 2023"`